MillicentKinoti/guessing-game/README.md

-# guessing-game
+# Guessing game
-A simple guessing game created using python
+A simple guessing game created using python just to practice using loops.